KapilThakkar/DayPlannerApp/docs/TestPostgreSQLConnection.md

     ![](img/image-21.png)

 1. There are two `Alert Rules` created while deploying with ARM Template.
       - __CPU-Alert:-__ This is a CPU usage based alert with a threshold of 80% over an evaluation window of 5 minutes.
-If the condition is violated the alert will transition to an ìActiveî state and when the alert condition is resolved the alert rules gets back to `Non Activated or Warning` states.
+If the condition is violated the alert will transition to an ‚ÄúActive‚Äù state and when the alert condition is resolved the alert rules gets back to `Non Activated or Warning` states.
 Each data point for CPU percentage is an average value over the last five minute period.
 In the backend the alerting engine evaluates each data point and triggers a state change event when a condition is violated or resolved.

       - __Storage-Alert:-__  This is a Storage based alert over an evaluation window of 5 minutes and if the Storage goes above 80%, the alert triggers.